sean-m/sdf-mon/README.md

 authorized_keys file.
 Logged into the host that will run the check.sh script as the user that will execute the script, run the following command:

-`ssh-keygen -b 2048 -C 'check.sh ssh key'`
+`ssh-keygen -b 2048 -C 'check.sh ssh key' -t rsa`

 You will be prompted for a few options, accepting the defaults by pressing 'Enter/Return' it will generate an SSH key pair with a 2048 bit key length and a comment that will help you identify the keys.
 It writes these out to `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub`.
 The important things to know about SSH keys is that the 'id_rsa' key is your private key and should be kept safe, it should never leave the host computer unless you specifically intend it to, 'id_rsa.pub' is the public key that is distributed to the hosts that you wish to remotely access via SSH.